 The commission has the authority to direct the official laboratory to retain and preserve by freezing samples for future analysis.
-Positive Tests arising from this analysis are subject to penalties in effect on the date of the race.
 The fact that purse money has been distributed prior to the issuance of a laboratory report from the future analysis of a frozen sample shall not be deemed a finding that no drug substance prohibited by these rules has been administered.

-F. Laboratory Minimum Standards
+E. Laboratory Minimum Standards